 Instructor: Willetta Greene-Johnson, Ph.
-D., Room 307 Cudahy Science 773-508-3537 Who am I: A chemical physicist interested in surface optico-physical interactions and mildly interested in (1) thermodynamical (2) unstable systems; (3) pianist, composer, orchestrator, sequencer, producer, and conductor.
+D., Room 307 Cudahy Science 773-508-3537 Who am I: A chemical physicist interested in surface optico-physical interactions and mildly interested in (1) thermodynamical (2) unstable systems; (3) producer, pianist, composer, orchestrator, sequencer, and conductor.
 My vocal ensemble also has recorded three compact discs-plans are in the making for the 2nd half of our current project.
-One of my songs was doubly tracked on a Grammy award winning choral gospel CD in 2005.
-The same song treks on a DVD (released April 2008).
-I'm also getting more orchestral arrangement jobs in the locale.
+One of my songs was doubly tracked on a Grammy award winning choral gospel CD in 2004.
+The same song wa recorded DVD (released April 2008).
+I'm also getting more orchestral arrangement contracts.
 Orchestras rock!

-Physical Office Hours: Tuesday 1:30 P - 2:30 P

-Email Office Hours (ONLY): Thursday 10:00 A - 11:00 A wgreene@luc.edu
+Physical Office Hours : Wednesday 10:30 A - 11:20 A Email Office Hours (ONLY): Friday 10:30 A - 11:20 A wgreene@luc.edu